Dr. Sitabhra Sinha

 Bangalore (1998-2000 and 2001-2002) and Weill Medical College of Cornell

 University at New York City (2000-2001).
-I joined IMSc in September 2002.
+I joined the faculty of

-systems and theoretical & computational biophysics.
-Particular
+systems, nonlinear dynamics and theoretical & computational biophysics.

-topics in which I am currently working include:
+Particular topics in which I am currently working include:

-in biological cells and tissue
+in biological cells and tissue (e.g., periodic contractions in the uterus)

-- Network dynamics - stability vs. complexity issues in small-world
+stability vs. complexity issues in structured

-to ecology - eigenvalue statistics of non-hermitian random matrices
+ecology - eigenvalue statistics of non-hermitian random matrices

 - non-equilibrium statistical mechanics of community assembly models

-in random asset exchange models - phase transitions in
+phase transitions in

 collective (or social) choice relevant to financial markets,